rhysd/vim-optparse/README.md

 " make option parser instance
 let s:opt = optparse#new()

-" define arguments
+" define options
-call s:opt.on('--hoge', 'this is description of hoge') call s:opt.on('--foo', 'this is description of foo') call s:opt.on('--bar', 'this is description of bar')
+call s:opt.on('--hoge=VALUE', 'this is description of hoge') call s:opt.on('--foo', 'this is description of foo') call s:opt.on('--bar', 'this is description of bar')